xot/ElectraOne/DOCUMENTATION.md

 In both cases the remote script has sent a MIDI command to the Electra One and it is waiting for the appropriate response.
 To implement this waiting period in such a way that the MIDI response sent by the Electra One controller can be forwarded to Live to the remote script through ```receive_midi``` (the only interface method *not* testing readiness of the interface), two *threads* are used.

 One thread (```_connect_E1```) sends out a request for a response from the Electra One controller repeatedly until an appropriate request response is received.
-It never stops doing so, so when no Electra One gets connected, the remote script never really starts.
+It never stops doing so, so when no Electra One gets connected, the remote script never really starts (if ```DETECT_E1=True```).

 The other thread (```_upload_preset_thread```) first sends a select preset slot MIDI command to the Electra One controller, and waits for the ACK before uploading the actual preset (again waiting for an ACK as confirmation that the preset was successfully received).
+See [the section on uploading for more detais](#uploading_a_preset)

 In both cases a timeout is set (for the preset upload this timeout increases with the length of the preset) in case an ACK is missed and the remote script would stop working  forever.
 (In such cases, a user can always try again by reselecting a device.)

 The PATCH REQUEST button on the E1 (right top button) is programmed to send the SysEx command ```0xF0 0x00 0x21 0x45 0x7E 0x7E 0xF7```.
 On receipt of this message, the main E1 remote script switches the visible preset form mixer to effect or vice versa.
 It uses the global class variable   ```ElectraOneBase.current_visible_slot``` to keep track of this (already needed to prevent value updates for invisible presets.
 To implement this, the mixer and effect presets redefine the ```patch.onRequest(device)``` function (see ```EffectController.py```).